joergkrause/mvccore2-webapi-ng-boilerplate/README.md

 ### API

-The service layer exposes the API as OpenAPI (f.k.a.
+The service layer exposes the API as OpenAPI 2 (f.k.a.
 Swagger).
 The frontend uses AutoRest to create the proxy.
 Changes require to recreate the proxy.

+> Currently *autorest* does not support OpenAPI 3 fully.
+So we stay with v2 here.

 # Docker Support